joshegilbert/nutriz/nutriz-backend/README.md

 *   **Recipe Nutrition Calculation**: The `Recipe` endpoints calculate total nutritional values (calories, protein, etc.) dynamically by populating the referenced `FoodItem`s and using the `quantity` field within each ingredient.
 *   **Frontend Integration**: The next major step is to refactor the frontend to consume these API endpoints, handle authentication (storing and sending JWTs), and manage data flow between the UI and the backend.
 *   **Error Handling**: A global `errorMiddleware.js` catches unhandled errors and returns consistent JSON error responses.

 ---

+## 7. Continuous Integration

+Automated GitHub Actions workflows run the Vitest suite on Node.js 18 and 20 whenever pull requests touch the backend or when changes land on the `main` or `develop` branches.
+This continuous testing ensures the Express routes stay secure and regression free before deployment.
+You can review the configuration under `.github/workflows/backend-ci.yml`.

+---